salrashid123/envoy_cert_bound_token/README.md

 /tmp/envoy_with_tokenbinding_wasm -c wasm.yaml -l debug
 ```

-(note, i've uploaded the binary to the 'Release' page in this repo)
+(note, i've uploaded the binary to the 'Release' page in this repo [here](https://storage.googleapis.com/pki.esodemoapp2.com/envoy_with_tokenbinding_wasm))

 If you send in a curl request like the one above from LUA, you will see, you'll see the certificate fingerprints were extracted from the JWT and TLS session and compared.